 - Nursing care – We believe that quality health care and prevention activities are central to the well being of those we support.
 UCP provides nurse case managers (R.N. or L.P.N.) who work with individuals enrolled in services, their families, physicians and UCP interdisciplinary team to assure ongoing access to community based medical and dental care

-- Behavior support - Helping people with disabilities achieve a Life Without Limits begins with supporting the whole person, and engaging a support team of friends, family, and members of the UCP staff team to plan and work together to help an individual reach his or her full potential.
+- Behavior support – Helping people with intellectual and developmental disabilities achieve a Life Without Limits begins with supporting the whole person, and engaging a support team of friends, family, and members of the UCP staff team to plan and work together to help an individual reach his or her full potential.
 Some folks need the support of a behavioral plan and staff skilled in applied behavioral analysis to assist them in realizing their dreams.

 - Quality assurance – Quality supports are the underpinning of UCP’s ability to ensure each person’s success.
 To assure program excellence, every aspect of UCP’s work is reviewed, analyzed and refined to guarantee continual improvement and effectiveness of programs and services.

-- Advocacy services - UCP is committed to ensure that individuals and families receive type of services desired, with the amount and frequency needed.
+- Advocacy services – UCP is committed to ensure that individuals and families receive type of services desired, with the amount and frequency needed.
 To that end, the UCP team assists individuals in navigating the service system, provides continuing related to rights, and negotiates with funders to support individual needs.
-This individualized advocacy work is supplemented by a strong public policy and legislative advocacy agenda to support UCP's work and advocate on behalf of all individuals with developmental disabilities in the State of Georgia.
+This individualized advocacy work is supplemented by a strong public policy and legislative advocacy agenda to support UCP’s work and advocate on behalf of all individuals with intellectual and developmental disabilities in the State of Georgia.

 - Staff development – An essential key to UCP’s success in helping individuals attain a Life Without Limits is the quality of staff members UCP engages along with their initial and ongoing training.
 UCP is committed to certifying that all staff members have the essential skills and abilities to carry out their work with confidence.
 Basic skills such as CPR, first aid and defensive driving along with ongoing best practice training and education assure that UCP of Georgia remains a leader in quality service delivery.